-Bella Thorne’s Bikini Frolicking With Dog, Tampon Is Weirding People Out
+Bella Thorne’s Bikini Frolicking With Dog, Tampon, Is Weirding People Out

 “Naming her tampon?
 When did tampon become a bad thing?
 When did someone buy a tampon and it didn’t come in handy?”
 Bella replied.

-When it comes to celebrities and unique pet names, the world is catered-to.
-Khloe Kardashian may not have gone quite as controversial with her now-deceased dog Gabbana, but the Keeping Up With The Kardashians star definitely went unusual with her designer-inspired dog name.
+When it comes to celebrities and unique pet names, the world has seen its share.
+Khloe Kardashian may not have been quite as controversial with her now-deceased dog Gabbana, but the Keeping Up with the Kardashians star definitely went the unusual route with her designer-inspired dog name.
+Many celebrities seem to opt for amusing names.
 Actor Adam Sandler named his bulldogs Matzoball and Meatball.
-Many celebrities seem to opt for amusing names.
 Talk show host Oprah Winfrey went with rapper 50 Cent for her dog name choice, with singer Fergie and former husband Josh Duhamel naming their pooches Meatloaf and Zoe.

 It looks like Bella’s dog-walking outing caused a stir.
 Fans wishing to see more of Bella and her pet should follow the star’s Instagram.